beevk/beevk/README.md

 <div>
   <p>
     Full-stack Developer with a strong focus on backend development.
-Proficient in NodeJS, ExpressJS, TypeScript, PostgreSQL, MongoDB, and AWS.
+Proficient in NodeJS, ExpressJS, TypeScript, PostgreSQL, MongoDB, ReactJS and AWS.
 I specialize in architecting robust APIs and optimizing database queries to ensure efficient and seamless user experiences.
-    I enjoy crafting backend solutions that support scalable web applications, leveraging my expertise in backend technologies and best practices.
+    I enjoy crafting solutions that support scalable web applications, leveraging my expertise in backend technologies and best practices.
   </p>
 </div>